maopl/TransOpt-doc/_sources/faq.rst

 FAQ
 ================================

-This section addresses common questions and issues that users might encounter when using TransOPT.
+This section addresses common questions and issues that users might encounter when using PrismBO.

 How do I submit the error information to the maintainer?
 --------------------------------------------------------